KastnerRG/Read_the_docs/docs/project1.rst

 * Folder **Demo**: (WES students only) host_fir.ipynb | .bit | .hwh

 * *fir128_optimizedN* corresponds to the architectures you generated to answer the questions.
-You can have one or multiple, just ensure the code is readable (i.e., do not put multiple optimizations commented out in the same file).
+You can have one or multiple.
+Ensure the code is readable (i.e., do not put multiple optimizations commented out in the same file).

 * *fir128_best* is the folder containing your best architecture.

+You are not restricted to five optimized folders; for example, you could submit 10.
+A good rule of thumb is that if you refer to an architecture in your report, you should include a folder of that architecture.

 Submission
 ~~~~~~~~~~